Utilitycoder/read-reddit/README.md

 # Why This Project?

+## This project is currnently not working as intended due to reddit API policy change.

 This simple CLI project is built to enable me read the top topics in my favorite sub (rust) without leaving my text editor.
 I can see if there's any interesting discussion I should check out without getting distracted by Reddit.

 This project is a work-in-progress.
 I will add more features as soon as I find the need for it.
 For now, it serves its purpose - be involved without geting involved!